Borrowing and Renewing

 You are responsible for material checked-out on your card.
 Non-receipt of notices does not excuse you from your responsibility to return materials on time.
 Patrons are informed of the due date when they check an item out.

-We have a curbside book return on Centennial Drive near the School of Law building (and across from the Chester Fritz Library).
 The book return has separate slots to return either books or media (DVDs, etc.), so double-check before putting your items in the return.

 Users are responsible for damage to charged materials until they are discharged from their record.
 Damage to books and/or materials returned in a book drop will be billed to the user.